tamersp25/docs/docs/engines/getting-started/veritone-developer-overview.md

 Veritone Developer enables users to extend the native capabilities of aiWARE by creating new unique applications, with or without a UI.
 App developers can take advantage not only of Veritone's leading cognitive processing capabilities, but also modular UI elements, data and metadata storage, search functionality, data sets and other features.

 ### App Packages (Coming Soon)
 Veritone is currently working on a new toolkit that simplifies provisioning, management and distribution of user-facing solutions on top of aiWARE.
 All necessary App components can be easily grouped and associated with a new Package entity within Developer.
+Packages allow developers to discover available components, build and improve your application incrementally, prototype a solution with limited or no code required, add or replace components as they become available, and manage your app requirements and dependencies all in one place.

 ## For Dataset Providers
 Datasets can take several forms within Developer App, and Veritone continues to add new features and functionality to extend capabilities related to making useful datasets avaialble for model training, augmentation of or correlation to metadata, or to add context to the UI presentation of cognitive processing.
 Our roadmap includes a marketplace for data to enable users to license their data products within Developer App.